ange2182/Digital-Art/Adobe Photoshop/README.md

 This folder contains the things I've created in Adobe Photoshop.
-The original photos that were photoshopped were taken by me unless otherwise stated.
+Unless otherwise stated, the original photos were taken by me and then later photoshopped.